jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

 specialtiesHeading:
   display: true
   img: "/img/icon-prosthodontics.jpg"
-  content: The psychological consequences associated to the absence of teeth generate
+  content: The psychological consequences associated to the Absence of Teeth generate
     a lot of insecurity in people and behavioral changes capable of limiting, and even destroying; their social, emotional and labor relationships.
 paragraphSection: